 - Dal Lake to Shalimar Bagh – 2.8 km from Nishat Bagh, 1 kilometer if you came straight from Dal Lake

 - Nishat Bagh to Shalimar Bagh – 2.8 km

 - Lal Chowk to Shalimar Bagh – 14 km

 I hope the pictures and information above on Shalimar Bagh were of help.
-If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.